dreamworkerln/StarGame/readme.md

 Anti-missile system also help against inbound missiles on long range.
 Doesn’t shoot at your missiles, but can unintentionally shoot them down.

-AA cannon fire fragmentation shell on inbound missiles and plasma shell on enemy ships.
+AA cannon fire fragmentation shell on inbound missiles and fragmentation plasma shell on enemy ships.

 Force shield can repulse many (~7) tangent hit, very many chase hit or ~2-3 direct hit
 (fired from enemy ship flying towards you) by shell.